MiguelMJ/Candle/doc/md/fog_ambiental.md

     <br><em>Preview</em>
 </div>

 Also, note that the light is not drawn to the window.
 If we did that, then the light itself could cover the image below.
-This doesn't mean that there aren't cases when you will want to draw the light both to the lighting area and the window, but you will have to experiment and adjust the range and intensity parameters, to obtain the desired effect.
+This doesn't mean that there aren't cases when you will want to draw the light both to the lighting area and the window, but you would have to experiment and adjust the range and intensity parameters, to obtain the desired effect.

 ## Texturing fog